omnipy.shared.enums.display

 Bases: LiteralEnum[str | bool]

-Specifies whether the background color of the output is dark or light.
+Specify whether the output background is dark or light.

 This is used for selecting the appropriate color scheme for syntax highlighting and other color styles.
 The dark background mode is automatically detected based on the terminal capabilities, but can be overridden by the user in the configs.